nadavrt/database-backupper/README.md

 ## Database Backupper

-A database backup application for easy singular database maintanance, complete with a sleek GUI and security options.
+A database backup application for easy singular database maintenance, complete with a sleek GUI and security options.

 ### Features